Skip to main content

 gcloud auth login --update-adc

-Configure the GCP project you want assess
+Configure the Google Cloud project you want assess

 gcloud config set project PROJECTID